LanetNetwork/dnsbalancer/README.md

 * `backend` specifies backend name;
 * `acl` specifies ACL to check queries to frontend against (see below).

+ACL name has the following syntax: `source/name`, where source is `local` only for now to load ACL from config file.

 `backend_name` section holds backend-specific options:

 * `mode` specifies balancing mode (see details below);